ve3wwg/miniprintf/README.md

 Each format item %+0wd, %0wx and for strings %-ws, the following
 applies:

-    +   Optional: Indicates sign should always print (d and x)
+    +   Optional: Indicates sign should always print (d only)
     -   Optional: Indicates field should be left justified (s) 0   Optional: Pad with leading zeros (d and x) w   Optional: Decimal field width